-- 3.4 We use a variety of mechanisms for engaging with these underrepresented groups.
+- 3.5 We use a variety of mechanisms for engaging with these underrepresented groups.
 The SDNPA is actively using digital methods for consultation with the public and other stakeholders having understood the drive towards these forms of engagement.
 During the COVID-19 pandemic, the Authority implemented and tried additional methods.
-Examples of some of the methods we use include: - Making documents available in different formats (for example in larger print or braille) and languages (on request) - Engaging through any existing networks and establishing links with existing groups - Providing hard copy documents, or parts of documents (on request) and enabling consultee response by letter - Providing electronic copies of documents on 'memory sticks' - Providing a phone service for members of the public to ring to discuss any consultation documents.
+Examples of some of the methods we use include: - Making documents available in different formats (for example in larger print or braille) and languages (on request) - Engaging through any existing networks and establishing links with existing groups - Providing hard copy documents, or parts of documents (on request) and enabling consultee response by letter - Ensuring consultations are publicised effectively and it is clear how people can get involved in the process - Providing electronic copies of documents on 'memory sticks' - Providing a phone service for members of the public to ring to discuss any consultation documents.
 This was particularly used during the 'lockdown's of the COVID-19 pandemic (see footnote 2). - Using Social media channels such as Instagram and twitter to promote consultations - Creating and filming You Tube videos to further explain consultations